eluinstra/file-server-documentation/docs/intro.md

 ## File Server

-The File Server is developed to exchange files with other parties.
-Files can be uploaded to the File Server using the tus protocol.
-Files can be downloaded from the File Server using the HTTP protocol.
+The File Server is developed to exchange files with other parties in a safe and reliable way.
+Clients can upload files to the File Server using the tus protocol and can download files from the File Server using the HTTP protocol.
+Both upload and download are resumable.
 The File Server uses SSL client certificates to authenticate a client.
-You can use the [File Client](#file-client) to exchange files with the File Server.
-You can also use a tus client to upload files to the File Server and a HTTP client to download files from the File Server.
+You can use the [File Client](#file-client) to exchange files with the File Server, but you can also use a tus client to upload files to the File Server and a HTTP client to download files from the File Server.

 The File Server stores client and file data in the database and the files on the filesystem.

 ![Context Diagram](img/Context%20Digram%20-%20File%20Server.svg)

-The File Server offers a REST and a SOAP interface.
-Applications can exchange files with the File Server through these interfaces directly or use a File Share instead.
+The File Server offers a [REST and a SOAP interface](configuration#file-server).
+Applications can [exchange files](configuration#exchange-files) with the File Server through these interfaces directly or use a File Share instead.

-Before the File Server can exchange files with a client, the client has to be registered with the File Server using its SSL client certificate.
+Before the File Server can exchange files with a client, the client has to be [registered](configuration#manage-users) with the File Server using its SSL client certificate.

 The FileServer can be used for Grote Berichten file transfer.